meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![A low cost CNC mounted with a drill, curving an one side copper plated PCB fabricating the Motor hub power module](_figures/pcb-power_cnc.jpg)

-The Motors Hub Power Driver is composed of the following elements :
+The Motors Hub Power Driver is composed of the following elements:

 1. A PCB board, with its schematics located within PCB.CNC.power/ folder.
 2. The PCB top side printed cover located within PCB.PRINT.Stickers.